Heating & AC FAQs

 Heating and cooling systems are quite complex—often, home and business owners have questions about how these systems work, as well as how to address common problems.
-Here at Roth Heating & Cooling, Plumbing & Electrical, we believe that informed property owners make the best property owners!
+Here at Roth Heating & Cooling, Plumbing, Electrical, Drain Services, we believe that informed property owners make the best property owners!
 With that in mind, we offer answers to some of the most commonly-asked heating and air conditioning questions in our helpful FAQs!
 Find the answers you need below!

 Looking for heating, AC, plumbing, or electrical services near Portland?
-Contact Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924 to find out how we can help!
+Contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924 to find out how we can help!

 What size heating, ventilation, and air conditioning unit should I have for my home?